Descriptive statistics for stock returns

 Summary

 In this tutorial, we illustrate how to use Excel’s “Descriptive statistics” analysis tool to obtain descriptive statistics for stock returns.
 Furthermore, we discuss mean return and median return as measures of centrality.
-Return volatility is captured by standard deviations of returns.
+Return volatility is captured by the standard deviations of returns.
 Finally, skewness is used to examine the symmetry of returns, and kurtosis is a useful statistic to analyze whether stock return distributions have fat tails.

-what is next?
+What is next?

 We hope you find these tutorials useful.
 Please share our content on social media to spread the word.
 If you would like to get in touch with us, you can do that through our contact page.